Economy of Iran: Foreign direct investment

 In the 1990s and early 2000s, indirect oilfield development agreements were made with foreign firms, including buyback contracts in the oil sector whereby the contractor provided project finance in return for an allocated production share.
 Operation transferred to National Iranian Oil Company (NIOC) after a set number of years, completing the contract.

 Unfavorable or complex operating requirements and international sanctions have hindered foreign investment in the country, despite liberalization of relevant regulations in the early 2000s.
 Iran absorbed $24.3 billion of foreign investment between the Iranian calendar years 1993 and 2007.
 The EIU estimates that Iran's net FDI will rise by 100% between 2010 and 2014.

 Foreign investors concentrated their activities in the energy, vehicle manufacture, copper mining, construction, utilities, petrochemicals, clothing, food and beverages, telecom and pharmaceuticals sectors.
 Iran is a member of the World Bank's Multilateral Investment Guarantee Agency.
 In 2006, the combined net worth of Iranian citizens abroad was about 1.3 trillion dollars.

 According to the head of the Organization for Investment, Economic and Technical Assistance of Iran (OIETAI), in 2008 Iran ranked 142 among 181 countries in working conditions.
 Iran stands at number 96 in terms of business start-ups, 165 in obtaining permits, 147 in employment, 147 in asset registration, 84 in obtaining credit, 164 in legal support for investments, 104 in tax payments, 142 in overseas trade, 56 in contract feasibility and 107 in bankruptcy.
 Firms from over 50 countries invested in Iran between 1992 and 2008, with Asia and Europe the largest participants as shown below:

 The economic impact of a partial lifting of sanctions extends beyond the energy sector; The New York Times reported that "consumer-oriented companies, in particular, could find opportunity in this country with 81 million consumers, many of whom are young and prefer Western products".
 The consumer-goods market is expected to grow by $100 billion by 2020.

-Iran is considered "a strong emerging market play" by investment and trading firms.
+In 2015, Iran was considered "a strong emerging market play" by investment and trading firms.
 Opening Iran's market place to foreign investment could also be a boon to competitive multinational firms operating in a variety of manufacturing and service sectors, worth $600 billion to $800 billion in new investment opportunities over the next decade.